How to have a smooth Divorce – Get past the Financial disclosure

 Will failure to provide financial disclosure affect my separation agreement?

 Put bluntly, it’s down to each spouse to treat the financial disclosure process with the respect it deserves.
-And it requires unerring focus on three key features:
+And it requires an unerring focus on three key features:

 - Accuracy